VA says it won’t stop use of unproven drug on vets for now

 “The use of hydroxychloroquine for COVID has dropped off dramatically,” the VA said.

+Trump repeatedly has pushed the malaria drug hydroxychloroquine with or without the antibiotic azithromycin, but no large, rigorous studies have found them safe or effective for COVID-19, and they can cause heart rhythm problems and other side effects.
+The Food and Drug Administration has warned against the drug combination and said hydroxychloroquine should only be used for the coronavirus in formal studies.

+Two large observational studies, each involving around 1,400 patients in New York, recently found no benefit from hydroxychloroquine.
+Two new ones published Thursday in the journal BMJ, one by French researchers and the other from China, reached the same conclusion.

-Tester, who received VA’s responses this week, said he remained concerned about the safety of the drug after a recent analysis of VA hospital data showed the drug had no benefit.
+Tester, who received VA’s responses this week, said he remained concerned about the drug’s safety.

-“Any drug used to treat patients with COVID-19, especially veterans living with debilitating pre-existing conditions, must be proven safe and effective before it’s administered,” he said.
+“Any drug used to treat patients with COVID-19, especially veterans living with debilitating preexisting conditions, must be proven safe and effective before it’s administered,” he said.
 “Given recent studies from both VA and other hospitals, hydroxychloroquine seems to fall short of those requirements.”

-Major veterans’ organizations and congressional Democrats including Senate Minority leader Charles Schumer of New York had called on VA to explain why it allowed the use of an unproven drug on vets.
-Last week, a whistleblower complaint by former Health and Human Services official Rick Bright alleged that the Trump administration, eager for a quick fix to the onslaught of the coronavirus, wanted to “flood” hot spots in New York and New Jersey with the drug.
+Major veterans organizations and Democrats including Senate Minority Leader Chuck Schumer had called on the VA to explain why it allowed the use of an unproven drug on vets.
+Last week, a whistleblower complaint by former Health and Human Services official Rick Bright alleged that the Trump administration wanted to “flood” hot spots in New York and New Jersey with the drug.

+Jeremy Butler, CEO of Iraq and Afghanistan Veterans of America, said Friday that his group was heartened by the VA’s preliminary explanations and called it imperative that it release additional details.
+“It remains concerning that it took this long to begin to get answers to basic questions,” he said.

-The analysis of hospital data, done by independent researchers at two universities with VA approval, was not a rigorous experiment.
+The analysis of VA hospital data, done by independent researchers at two universities with VA approval, was not a rigorous experiment.
 Researchers analyzed medical records of 368 older male veterans hospitalized with confirmed coronavirus infection at VA medical centers who died or were discharged by April 11.

 About 28% of veterans who were given hydroxychloroquine plus usual care died, versus 11% of those getting routine care alone.